Loading...

 Easy to clean.

-We recommend that you remove, clean and refit your valve before your child takes their first sips, and after every use.
+We recommend that you remove, clean and refit your valve before your child takes their first sips.
+(Don't worry, it's not rocket science!)

 Image shows a child drinking from a purple Tommee Tippee On-the-Go Straw cup (assisted by their mother).